November Gardening Tips and To-Dos for the Pacific Northwest

 • Depending on how cold your winters get, you may want to dig up your tubers after the foliage has died back and store them in a dry place over the winter.

-• If you decide to keep the tubers in the ground, add a layer of mulch over the area to protect them from a hard freeze.
+• If you keep the tubers in the ground, add a layer of mulch over the area to protect them from a hard freeze.

 Mulching leaves with lawn mower in November garden